Elizakats/nation-assignment/README.md

 # nation-assignment

 This repository contains an assignment for a Fullstack Software Engineer job opening.
 It consists of a client and a server.
 The project is about nations' populations.

+The assignment requirements can be found in [assignment.pdf](https://github.com/Elizakats/nation-assignment/blob/main/assignment.pdf)
+Note that the third screen has not be created.

 ## Repository structure
 ```